-While on a preparation stage before shooting video/making this material, I talked to our technicians, installers, our salesmen, I was researching and I’ve seen how other technicians answer this question.
-So, we don’t pretend to be original, but these are the most common mistakes done through many years till now by us and our clients who reached to us seeking for answer.
+While on a preparation stage before shooting video/making this material, I talked to our technicians, installers, our salesmen, I was researching, and I’ve seen how other technicians answer this question.
+So, we don’t pretend to be original, but these are the most common mistakes made over many years till now by us and our clients who reached out to us seeking for answer.
 And thus, I will be answering from this position.
-My name’s Daniel, Pipl Systems Store, where you can get any level security system for yourself.

 Wrong subnet and checking a conformity

-Totally a number 1 among all other items on the list judging by a repeat rate.
-You purchased a network camera, got home, powered it on, inserted the network cable, activated it and… nothing happened.
-Camera is still offline – you don’t get video.
+Totally a number 1 among all other items on the list, judging by a repeat rate.
+You purchased a network camera, got home, powered it on, inserted the network cable, activated it, and… nothing happened.
+The Camera is still offline – you don’t get video.
 What’s wrong?
 Camera’s default network settings are different from the ones that you have within your network.

-Here’s a regular IP-address, where “0” is a subnet number: it may be other number from 1 to 254, but the point is that this is number one item that you have to check in case you don’t get a video from camera over internet.
+Here’s a regular IP address, where “0” is a subnet number: it may be other number from 1 to 254, but the point is that this is number one item that you have to check in case you don’t get a video from the camera over the internet.
 It’s likely that you need to modify just a single number, like changing that 0 to 1, and that will do the thing.
-You can check what are your network parameters like this:
+You can check what your network parameters are like this:

 Wi-fi Signal Frequencies